Structured history before the appointment

 The appointment starts at evaluation, not at data collection.

-During elimination and reexposition phases, DarmKompass logs meals, symptoms and severity scores — without patients having to keep a paper food diary.
+During elimination and reexposition phases, DarmKompass logs meals, symptoms and severity scores — without a paper food diary.

 The follow-up becomes a structured progress review.